John M. Slaton

-John Marshall "Jack" Slaton (December 25, 1866 – January 11, 1955) served two non-consecutive terms as the 60th Governor of Georgia.
-His political career was ended in 1915 after he commuted the death penalty sentence of Atlanta factory boss Leo Frank, who had been convicted for the murder of a 13-year-old employee, Mary Phagan.
-Because of Slaton's law firm partnership with Frank's defense counsel, claims were made that Slaton's involvement raised a conflict of interest.
+John Marshall Slaton (December 25, 1866 – January 11, 1955) served two non-consecutive terms as the 60th Governor of Georgia.
+His political career ended in 1915 after he commuted the death sentence of Atlanta factory boss Leo Frank, who had been convicted of the murder of a 13-year-old employee, Mary Phagan.
+Because of Slaton's law firm partnership with Frank's defense counsel, claims were made that Slaton's involvement represented a conflict of interest.
 Soon after Slaton's action, Frank was lynched.
 After Slaton's term as governor ended, he and his wife left the state for a decade.
 Slaton later served as president of the Georgia State Bar Association.

 Early life

 Slaton was born on December 25, 1866, near Greenville in Meriwether County, Georgia to Nancy Jane Martin and William Franklin Slaton.
 His father was the Superintendent of Schools in Atlanta.
 He graduated from Boys High School in Atlanta in 1880.

 Slaton received a Master of Arts degree with highest honors from the University of Georgia in 1886.
-He was a member of the Chi Phi Fraternity and the Phi Kappa Literary Society.
+He was a member of Chi Phi fraternity and the Phi Kappa Literary Society.
 He later studied law.